 After you’ve removed any pieces of flesh and you’ve cut up the fat into small chunks, it’s time to put it all in either your crock-pot, an oven proof pot, or in an heavy bottomed pot or dutch oven for the stove top.

 I prefer wet rendering as it needs less monitoring and it’s more delicate on the fat.
 I think I might have a crock-pot that runs a bit too hot and I’ve had bad experiences where I’ve ended up having a fat with a burned taste, so I now only do the wet rendering method.
 The only disadvantage is that it’ll take longer to render and you’ll need to do another step to get rid of the water at the end.

 Rendering the fat

-For the dry rendering method in the crock-pot, simply set the temperature to Low and let it go for a few hour, stirring from time to time.
-Clear fat will start to render out of the fatty tissues and it’s ready when you end up having small, dry looking and browned fatty cracklings in a bath of clear fat.
-What you need to do then is strain the fat in a fine mesh strainer to separate the cracklings from the rendered fat.
+It’s ready when you end up having small, dry looking and browned fatty cracklings in a bath of clear fat.
+Strain the fat in a fine mesh strainer to separate the cracklings from the rendered fat.
 It might prove useful to place a piece of cheese cloth in the strainer to retain some of the smaller bits as well.
 Be really careful with that step as hot fat can burn your skin very badly, much more so than hot liquid.

-When dry rendering, you can keep the browned cracklings and use them as a snack latter on if you want.
+When dry rendering, you can keep the browned cracklings and use them as a snack later on if you want.